-7. In the model create toolbar, select the Extrude command by releasing the left-mouse-button on the icon.
+7. In the Sketch toolbar under the 3D Model tab, select the Extrude command by left-clicking on the icon.

 - 8. In the Distance option box, enter 2.5 as the total extrusion distance. - 9.
 In the Extrude pop-up window, left-click once on the Symmetric icon.
 The Symmetric option allows us to extrude in both directions of the sketched profile.